-In Tasmania, there is not a single form that ACDs must take.
-However, the Tasmanian Government has provided one to assist people create an ACD.
+In South Australia, an ACD must comply with specific regulations.
+To help ensure the validity of an ACD, patients should complete the form provided by the South Australian government.
 An ACD can be added to a patient's My Health Record so that it is visible to their treating doctors.

 The laws regarding ACDs are different across the country so it is important to make sure you understand the requirements where you practise.
-For more information, forms and resources for practitioners in Tasmania or any other state or territory, please visit QUT End of Life Law for Clinicians and Advance Care Planning Australia.
+For more information, forms and resources for practitioners in South Australia please visit the Office of the Public Guardian or Advance Care Directives.